 International Driving Permit |

 Let's not forget all of those airlines who "expire" your frequent flyer miles!
 Even as I write this in early '07, some major airlines have announced reducing time-lines to as little as 18 months!
 And, the meal situation only worsens with time - not only has the food been historically horrible but they're now starting to charge $5 USD for a simple lunch box or simply not provide any food at all.
-In 2006 I started to notice people bringing aboard sack lunches, half-eaten McDonald's sandwiches, and over-priced airport pizza because their seven hour flight to Honolulu wanted to charge $5 for a soggy sandwich and a cup of pudding the size of a thimble!
+In 2006 I started to notice people bringing aboard sack lunches, half-eaten McDonald's sandwiches, and over-priced airport pizza because their seven hour flight to Honolulu wanted to charge $5 for a wet sandwich and a cup of pudding the size of a thimble!
 Actually, it wouldn't hurt me (especially!) to miss a meal or two except the terrorist scare of '06 wouldn't allow us to bring liquids aboard!
 Later, of course, the TSA agreed that passengers could purchase $4.00 sodas along the concourse as long as they hadn't attempted to bring their own liquid refreshments through the security point...

-Anyway, as I suggested earlier, aircraft seating has always been pretty pathetic unless you had a few extra thousand dollars or euros necessary for a first-class seat to London, Sydney or Tokyo.
+Anyway, as I suggested earlier, aircraft seating has always been pretty pathetic unless you had a few extra thousand dollars or Euros necessary for a first-class seat to London, Sydney or Tokyo.
 And, of course, the only seat that ever seems to be available is the dreaded middle one unless you happen to know the reservation agent or pilot!
 Oh, and don't even dream of anything other than the middle seat if you booked your flight through Travelocity, Orbitz, HotDeals or TripManager as there must be some international law allowing them to only bulk purchase middle seats - nothing else!
 Flying with a friend, loved one or family member and want to sit next to them?
 Dream on!
 I can't tell you how many flights I've been on where couples have had to semaphore across isles and rows of seats for the most basic of communication exchanges - ramp agents and reservationists having told them, before the flight, that there was just no way they could be seated together on this flight!

 If the in-flight seating isn't bad enough, have you ever had to wait any length of time for a flight that was delayed due to bad weather, mechanical problems, or just plain old incompetence?
 Airport terminal seating is a bad as it gets - they've perfectly engineered concourse chairs so that there's no way to lay down, stretch out, or get comfortable while waiting that four or six hours for the next flight.
 People, including me, have had to curl up like pill-bugs (small terrestrial isopods) on worn carpeting and tile floors for the chance at 15 minutes of sleep before being stepped on or kicked.
-Okay, I'm sure there isn't an airport manager on the planet who wants his terminal lined with beds and looking like a youth hostil or boarding house.
-Still, they could do something with those horrible seats, couldn't they?!
+Okay, I'm sure there isn't an airport manager on the planet who wants his terminal lined with beds and looking like a youth hostel or boarding house.
+Still, they could do something with those horrible seats, couldn't they?!*

 My Airline Experience:

-My Airport Experience:
+My Airport (and Airstrip!)
+Experience:

 |